jai-the-seeker/CTF-OSCP/scripts.md

 Refs:
 * <https://www.binarytides.com/linux-netstat-command-examples/>

-Netstat is a command line utility that can be used to list out all the network (socket) connections on a system.
+`netstat` is a command line utility that can be used to list out all the network (socket) connections on a system.
 ```sh
 # List out all connections
 netstat -a